 - early recognition and treatment can improve the scarring

 - good care can help your child to stay well with Bx

 You can't catch Bx or give Bx to anyone.

 Bronchiectasis (Bx) is a chest disease - the airways in the lungs have become damaged and scarred.

-The airways (or breathing tubes) become widened and mucus can be trapped in pockets within the airway.
-Having extra mucus in the airways means bacteria and viruses can grow quickly and cause new or long-lasting (chronic) infection.
+The airways (or breathing tubes) become widened and mucus gets trapped in pockets within the airway.
+Having extra mucus in the airways means bacteria and viruses can grow quickly and cause infections.